shanxuecheng/lucene-test/README.md

 ===========

 lucene learn
-sample od Lucene in action
+sample of Lucene in Action